ECE Funding Handbook

 Funding and teacher certification lapses

-Where a teacher’s certification lapses, they may continue to be counted as certificated on the Staff Hour Count from the date they submitted their application for certification renewal to the Teaching Council.
+Where a teacher’s certification lapses, they may continue to be counted as certificated on the Staff Hour Count from the date the Teaching Council has confirmed their application for certification renewal has been received.
 This period must not exceed three months.
-Services accessing this provision must keep a copy of the completed application, which must be signed and dated by the centre supervisor or manager.
-Any teacher applying for certification renewal must provide their employer service with a copy of the completed application.
+Services accessing this Staff Hour Count provision, must keep evidence that the completed application has been submitted for renewal.

 The New Zealand Qualifications Authority must assess any overseas qualifications as comparable to a NZ ECE or primary teaching qualification, before it can be recognised for funding purposes.
 The teacher must also be registered and certificated with the Teaching Council.